FSXPilot version 1.50 is finally available and supports Windows Speech output and speech recognition.

 See download page and the speech recognition support file for changes.

 We implemented speech output and recognition as well as the ability to create your own airport and runway directory from your current FSX or P3D installation.
-Our first tests showed that mishaps of the past ('bad' landings and unstraight takeoffs) were mostly due to AIRAC incompatibilities.
-Now that FSXPilot uses airport and runway data derived from FSX directly, runway headings are always correct and GPS and ILS landing coordinates are precise.
+Our tests showed that mishaps of the past ('bad' landings and non-straight takeoffs) were mostly due to AIRAC incompatibilities.
+Now that FSXPilot uses airport and runway data derived from FSX directly, runway headings are correct and GPS and ILS landing coordinates are precise.